Vishusharma296/HHT_Spectrogram_Data_Analysis/README.md

 ### Contents of repository

-CSVs extracted from two large Data Structure in Matlab files/tables
 - Latex source file of the report
 - Research Papers and Books
 - Matlab codes used in analysis
 - Jupyter notebooks written for data analysis in python
 - Images of the data analysis results
 - Notes - Presentations and scanned
-- CSV files from Wind Turbine data
-These CSVs comprises of following sensor data:
+- CSV files from Wind Turbine data.
+These CSVs were extracted from two large Data Structures in Matlab files/tables.
+These CSVs contains the following sensor data:

 - D1--- Data set 1, obtained on 24-01-2022
 - D2--- Data set 2, obtained on 29-01-2022